meangrape/riak-docs-fork/content/riak/kv/2.9.1/configuring/v3-multi-datacenter/quick-start.md

 ## More information

-For a full list of commands, you may enter `riak-repl` to see full instructions on usage, or check the [Operations][cluster ops v3 mdc] documentation.
+For a full list of commands, you may enter `riak repl` to see full instructions on usage, or check the [Operations][cluster ops v3 mdc] documentation.